faranalytics/data_science_project/INTRODUCTION.md

 print(say_hello())
 ```

-Import a utility function from the methods sub-package.
+Import a utility function from the `methods` sub-package.
 ```python
 from package.methods.utils import say_hello

 print(say_hello())
 ```

-Read data from the `MATERIALS_PATH`, transform it into a list of lists, and write the data to the `RESULTS_PATH` and print it to the Notebook output cell.
+Read data from the `MATERIALS_PATH`, transform it into a list of lists, and write the data to the `RESULTS_PATH` and print it to the notebook output cell.
 ```python
 from pprint import pprint
 import pickle